(CPS) Certified Protection Specialist Practice Test

 Certified Protection Professional Training: What to Expect

 Training to become a CPS (Certified Protection Specialist) involves a combination of theoretical coursework and practical hands-on experience.
-Many training programs are available both online and in person, providing flexibility for professionals already working in the security field.
+Many training program are available both online and in person, providing flexibility for professionals already working in the security field.

 Key areas of study typically include: